-Professor Joseph DAVIDOVITS presents his first course for beginners in geopolymer chemistry and applications.
+Professor Joseph DAVIDOVITS presents his course in geopolymer chemistry and processing.

 Watch this short presentation, it includes small excerpts, and a view of the Geopolymer Institute laboratory.